rainlanguage/rain.orderbook/SETUP.md

 Other bot options are also documented on `README.md`, which for most usecases should not be necessary.

 The realtime bot otel logs/spans will be forwarded to the specified `HYPERDX_API_KEY` under the specified `TRACER_SERVICE_NAME`.

+### Add the new setup to Pubstrats
+Lastly, add Metaboard subgraph, ExpressionDeployer contract and Orderbook contract and subgraph with the chain's details (rpc url, chaid id, etc) to [H20 Pubstrats Repo](https://github.com/rainlanguage/rain.dex.pubstrats) to `src/settings.yml` file, each item should go under its respective field which is self explanatory.